dougmet/vagrantR/README.md

 # vagrantR

-A demo using Vagrant together with R. This has been updated to be a proof-of-concept using the checkpoint package from [Revolution Analytics](http://blog.revolutionanalytics.com/2014/10/introducing-rrt.html) that connects to daily snapshots of the CRAN mirror.
+A demo using Vagrant together with R. This has been updated to be a proof-of-concept inspired by the checkpoint package from [Revolution Analytics](http://blog.revolutionanalytics.com/2014/10/introducing-rrt.html) that connects to daily snapshots of the CRAN mirror.
 You can then specify an R version and a date and build R as it would have been on that day.

-The `bootstrap.sh` script invokes a `checkpoint` call that installs all the packages listed in the `packages.R` file and then moves the installed packages to the default R location.
-You can change the date and R version in `bootstrap.sh`
+The `bootstrap.sh` script sets the CRAN mirror to the daily snapshot on MRAN as is done in the `checkpoint` package.
+The `bootstrap.R` file then installs a package inventory.
+You can change the date and R version in `bootstrap.sh`.
+The MRAN mirror is fixed in the `RProfile.site` file so should persist for users after installation.

 All you're meant to do with this repo is run